MikeSS281986/City-Weather-Search/README.md

  Here is the app UI in all it's glory!

- *Note This is in developement not in production...yet. :)*
+ *Note This is in development not in production...yet. :)*

  ![City Weather Search](/images/weathersearch.png)